-✓ To build awareness of community, local level duty bearers for creating a fearless free learning

-$\checkmark$ To implement the SIP schools in the char area for increasing completion of quality primary
+- ✓ To build awareness of community, local level duty bearers for creating a fearless free learning environment in the project area. - ✓ To implement the SIP schools in the char area for increasing completion of quality primary education (ICDP).

-Age-wise children surveys of 30 primary school catchment areas for intervention planning were

-The enrolment of the children in respective interventions (3-5 years aged enrolled in SBK, 5-6 years aged enrolled in preschool and 6+ enrolled in grade I) were completed.

-Inclusive education, learn without fear and enrolment campaigns were held at 30 primary

-Basic and refresher trainings for community teacher/facilitator (SBK Facilitator-199, Preschool teacher-24, Para teacher-70, Primary school teacher-60 on interactive teaching learning
+- School planning workshops held at 30 primary schools. - Age-wise children surveys of 30 primary school catchment areas for intervention planning were conducted. - The enrolment of the children in respective interventions (3-5 years aged enrolled in SBK, 5-6 years aged enrolled in preschool and 6+ enrolled in grade I) were completed. - Inclusive education, learn without fear and enrolment campaigns were held at 30 primary schools - Basic and refresher trainings for community teacher/facilitator (SBK Facilitator-199, Preschool teacher-24, Para teacher-70, Primary school teacher-60 on interactive teaching learning pedagogy) were conducted. - Basic training of 30 primary school teachers on pre-primary curriculum with the collaboration of the Upazila education department was conducted. - Training of 253 Center Management Committees (30 SIP committee, 24 pre-school management committee and 199 SBK management committee) on their roles and responsibilities were conducted. - Supplementary materials were provided to 30 primary schools, 199 SBK and 54 pre-school. - Annual program reflection and planning, sharing sessions have been held at union and Upazila level.

-Basic training of 30 primary school teachers on pre-primary curriculum with the collaboration of bringing positive change within the
+Empowering adolescents through organizing them in Adolescent Club bringing positive change within the communities

-Training of 253 Center Management Committees (30 SIP committee, 24 pre-school management committee and 199 SBK management committee) on their roles and

-Supplementary materials were provided to 30 primary schools, 199 SBK and 54 pre-school.
-Annual program reflection and planning, sharing sessions have been held at union and Upazila